yufeng97/COMP90024-CCC-notes/README.md

         6. This transitions client into yet another state.
         7. Representational State Transfer!
         ```

 3. ReST Best Practices (principle)
     - Keep your URIs short – and create URIs that don’t change.
-    - URIs should be opaque identifiers that are meant to be discovered by following hyperlinks, not constructed by the client.
+    - URIs should be **opaque identifiers** (不透明的) that are meant to be discovered by following hyperlinks, not constructed by the client.
-    - Use nouns, not verbs in URLs
+    - Use **nouns**, not verbs in URLs
-    - Make all HTTP GETs side-effect free.
+    - Make all **HTTP GETs side-effect free**.
 Doing so makes the request "safe".
     - Use links in your responses to requests!
 Doing so connects your response with other data.
-It enables client applications to be "self-propelled".
+It enables client applications to be "self-propelled" (自我推进).
 That is, the response itself contains info about "what's the next step to take".
 Contrast this to responses that do not contain links.
 Thus, the decision of "what's the next step to take" must be made out-of-band.
     - Minimize the use of query strings.
         - For example:
             - Prefer: http://www.amazon.com/products/AXFC
             - Over: http://www.amazon.com/products?product-id=AXFC
     - Use HTTP status codes to convey errors/success
     - In general, keep the REST principles in mind.
-        - In particular:
         - Addressability (discussed above about address design)
-            - Uniform Interface (below)
+        - Uniform Interface (below)  (统一接口)
         - Resources and Representations instead of RPC (below Resource section)
         - HATEOAS (below)

 4. ReST – Uniform Interface
     - Uniform Interface has four more constrains:
         - Identification of Resources